 The bill amends Section 395.3011 of the Florida Statutes to revise the definition of "extraordinary collection action" and introduces an exception regarding the sale of medical debt.
 Specifically, it clarifies that a facility may not engage in extraordinary collection actions, such as selling an individual's debt, until certain conditions are met.
-These conditions include making reasonable efforts to determine the individual's eligibility for financial assistance, providing an itemized statement, and allowing time for the individual to respond before collection actions commence.
+These conditions include making reasonable efforts to determine the individual's eligibility for financial assistance, providing an itemized bill, and allowing a 30-day notice period before collection actions commence.

 Statutes affected: H 547 Filed: 395.3011